ngari-kev/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler - Compiles a C file but does not link 2-assembler - generates assembly code
 3-name - Compile and generate an exec file
+4-puts.c - pints "Programming is like building a multilingual puzzle" followed by a new line